andreanisme/CSS-isme/README.md

 This defaults to 16px and, generally this works well in your calculations so you shouldn’t need to change this (you can if you like).

 ##### Set up your base-line-height.
-To prevent oddly spaced leading and large gaps between lines, we like to use a smaller measure, as you might do in print design.
+To prevent oddly spaced leading and large gaps between lines, I like to use a smaller measure, as you might do in print design.
 Something like 6px works well.
 Later, you’ll use multiples of this baseline to creating your leading and spacing.

 #### In module-typeset.scss or typography.scss